-This research paper, sponsored by FintechOS, provides an overview of the challenges organizations face in delivering innovative financial products and services in today's market and introduces the concept of fintech enablement-an infrastructure approach that enables scalable change using existing legacy infrastructure while providing clear pathways to future modernization.
-Fintech enablement platforms offer a way for Fls to accelerate and future-proof their approach to innovation.
+This Impact Report, based on research sponsored by FintechOS, provides an overview of the challenges organizations face in delivering innovative financial products and services in today's market and introduces the concept of next generation financial product management.
+This infrastructure approach enables scalable change using existing legacy infrastructure while providing clear pathways to future modernization.
+Next generation financial product management offer a way for FIs to accelerate and future-proof their approaches to innovation.